NBA Rumors: Jimmy Butler ‘Fed Up’ With T-Wolves’ Karl-Anthony Towns

 “As for Butler, a league source said that he also has no intentions of signing an extension with Minnesota, all but fed up with the nonchalant attitude of his younger teammates, specifically Karl-Anthony Towns,” Crowley wrote.

-The Chicago bulls reporter also provided some old Butler quotes that provide useful context.
+The Chicago Bulls reporter also provided some old Butler quotes that provide useful context.

 “I just don’t think there have been many people that have understood how important winning is to me, man,’’ Butler told the Sun-Times in late April.
 “I just had a conversation about that very thing with somebody — not important who — but I put so much into this game and I only play to win.
 I don’t play for any individual stats or accolades, any of that.
 And at times I get lost in how everybody is not built the way that I’m built.